Is your heart older than you are?

 The top number measures the pressure (the MOST amount of presssure) in a person’s arteries when the heart beats, while the bottom number is the pressure reading between heartbeats (the LEAST amount of pressure).
 For information on a normal, healthy reading, check our Heart Health document.

 High blood pressure is typically called the “silent killer” because persons with the condition often show no symptoms.
 If the force is so strong that the tissue making up the walls of the arteries is continually being stretched, it starts damaging the walls of the blood vessels.
-The potential problems this causes includes:
+The potential problems this can cause includes:

 - Weakness in the blood vessel wall, making them more likely to rupture